-Ans: The shared pool portion of the SGA contains three major areas: library cache(contains parsed sql statements, cursor information, execution plans), dictionary cache (contains cache -user account information,priveleges information, datafile, segment and extent information), buffers for parallel execution messages, and control structure.
+Ans: The shared pool portion of the SGA contains three major areas: library cache(contains parsed SQL statements, cursor information, execution plans), dictionary cache (contains cache -user account information, privileges information, datafile, segment and extent information), buffers for parallel execution messages, and control structure.

 Ans: df -kh and du-sh

-- i) 40% of RAM can be used for sizing SGA rest is reserved for OS and others in 64 bit machine and in 32 bit machine max SGA configured can be 1.5GB only.
+i) 40% of RAM can be used for sizing SGA rest is reserved for OS and others in the 64-bit machine and 32-bit machine max SGA configured can be 1.5GB only.

-- ii) Check the statspack report.
-Check hit ratio of Data buffer.
+ii) Check the statspack report.
+Check the hit ratio of the Data buffer.
 If it is less than 90%, then we need to increase the Data buffer.
-Check hit ratio of Shared pool.
+Check the hit ratio of the shared pool.
 If it is less than 95%, then we need to increase the Shared pool.
-Check log buffer.
-If redo buffer allocation retries/redo entries is greater than 1%, then we need to increase log_buffer.
+Check the log buffer.
+If redo buffer allocation retries/redo entries are greater than 1%, then we need to increase log_buffer.

 Buffer cache hit ratio: It calculates how often a requested block has been found in the buffer cache without requiring disk access.
 This ratio is computed using data selected from the dynamic performance view V$SYSSTAT.
 The buffer cache hit ratio can be used to verify the physical I/O as predicted by V$DB_CACHE_ADVICE.